NADOOIT/Auto-Ubuntu-VPS-Server-Setup-Script/README.md

         Replace `your_server_ip` with the IP address of your server.
 The initial user is usually 'root', but if you are using a GDPR-compliant provider like IONOS, you can find the initial user and password in your VPS overview.

+        If you encounter an error message saying `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!`, this is due to the SSH client recognizing that the server's fingerprint doesn't match the one it has recorded in the `known_hosts` file.
+This typically happens when you've reinstalled or reset your server.
+To resolve this, remove the offending key with this command:

+        ```bash
+        ssh-keygen -R "your_server_ip"
+        ```

+        After running this command, you should be able to connect to your server again.

     - **On macOS and Linux**: Open Terminal and type the following command, then press 'Enter'.
 Replace `root` with your server's username and `your_server_ip` with the IP address of your server.

         ```bash
         ssh root@your_server_ip
+        ```

+        If you encounter an error similar to `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!`, you can use the following command to remove the offending key:

+        ```bash
+        ssh-keygen -R "your_server_ip"
         ```

 2. **Create a new user account with sudo privileges**: